c3rey/Shadow-Mon/descriptions/gamepanel.md

 __Gamepanel__

-This is where the game is run, updated, and drawn; World and UI call their update() and draw() methods here.
+This is where the game is run, updated, and drawn; World calls its update() and draw() methods here.
 KeyHandler is also added to this panel for player control.

 | Variable         | Type       | Description                                                                                       |